willwebberley/WekaPy/README.md

 Weka is a machine learning tool, allowing you to classify data based on a set of its attributes and for generating predictions for unseen feature instances.

+This module abstracts the use of ARFF files, making Weka much easier to use programmatically in Python.

 Please note that this project is in very early stages of development and probably will not work in some cases.

 **Prerequisites:**